 The Allendale school district will be using the Infinite Campus Messenger system as a communications tool with parents and the community.
 The system has the ability to broadcast notices, such as school delays/closings and event reminders, to you by phone and/or email.
 At times, there will be significant advantages to this form of communication.
 The information in this system will be updated automatically from our student information system.

-What is the Allendale Elementary PTO?
+Allendale Elementary PTO

-We are a parent volunteer run community organization that raises funds for all three of the Allendale Public School Elementary buildings.
-We plan events and volunteer our time for our 1300+ students from preschool through 5th grade.
+Our volunteer run community organization that raises funds for all three Allendale Public School elementary buildings.
+We also plan family-fun events and volunteer our time to the 1400+ students from preschool through 5th grade.